When Oliver Twist meets Fagin for the first time he … (Dickens, fig. 1, 100).

 Author.
 Title.
 Place: Publisher, Year.
 Medium.

 Dickens, Charles.
 Oliver Twist.
 Edited by Kathleen Tillotson.
-Oxford: Clarendon Press, 1966.
-Print.
+Clarendon Press, 1966.

-- When you are citing an image reproduced in a book or periodical, it is usually sufficient to refer to it in your text and create a works-cited-list entry for the book or journal article in which the image appears and publication medium (‘Print’).
+- When you are citing an image reproduced in a book or periodical, it is usually sufficient to refer to it in your text and create a Works Cited entry for the book or journal article in which the image appears.

 - If a page number appears include it.